 Learning and Teaching

 Course Learning and Teaching

-Students can also meet their module coordinators or programme coordinator during their weekly contact hours or by making an appointment.
-When students are working on their dissertations during the latter half of the year, they are required to attend two 4-hour workshops.
-In addition, they have the opportunity to meet their assigned supervisors for an average of 6 meetings.
-Students also have access to the MSc Programme Director and the School’s Director of Taught Post Graduate Studies whenever there is a need.
+You can also meet your module coordinators or course coordinator during weekly contact hours or by making an appointment.
+When you are working on your dissertation during the latter half of the year, you are required to attend two 4-hour workshops.
+In addition, you have the opportunity to meet your assigned supervisor for an average of 6 meetings.
+You will also have access to the MSc Programme Director and the School’s Director of Taught Postgraduate Studies whenever there is a need.

 The School hosts events throughout the year which all postgraduate students are invited to attend.
-Students are also fully integrated into the Durham Global Security Institute which also hosts guest lectures and seminars throughout the year.
-These events provide students with the opportunity to engage with, and debate, the most important issues in current political and international studies, and in conflict, peace and security studies.
+You are also fully integrated into the Durham Global Security Institute which also hosts guest lectures and seminars throughout the year.
+These events provide opportunities to engage with, and debate, the most important issues in current political and international studies, and in conflict, peace and security studies.

 Subject requirements, level and grade